geoschem/HEMCO/docs/source/config/hemco-config.rst

    ### END SECTION BASE EMISSIONS ###

+The :option:`ExtNr` field is defined in :ref:`hco-cfg-ext-switches`.

-The following attributes need to be defined for each base emissions entry:
+Other attributes that need to be defined for each base emissions entry

-.. option:: ExtNr

-   Extension number associated with this field.
-All base emissions should have extension number zero.
-The :literal:`ExtNr` of the data listed in section Extensions data must match with the corresponding extension number.

-   The extension number can be set to the wildcard character.
-In that case, the field is read by  HEMCO (if the assigned species name matches any of the HEMCO species, see 'Species' below) but not used for emission calculation.
-This is particularly useful if HEMCO is only used for data I/O but not for emission calculation.
+are:

 .. option:: Name